FEMA Flood Map Service Center: Products and Tools Overview

 Regulatory Mapping Products

 Flood Insurance Rate Map (FIRM) - The official map of a community on which FEMA has delineated both the special hazard areas and the risk premium zones applicable to the community.
 Full FIRM panels are quite large (36" x 25.875"), so most users will prefer to print out a smaller selected portion called a FIRMette.
-This can be accomplished by selecting "View" once you have located your FIRM or by using the FIRMette - Desktop application.
+This can be accomplished by selecting the "Print Map/FIRMette" button for modernized areas or the "View" button for unmodernized areas once you have located your FIRM.

 Letters of Map Change (LOMC) - Documents, including different types of Letters of Map Revision (LOMR) and Letters of Map Amendment (LOMA), that are issued by FEMA to revise or amend the flood hazard information shown on the FIRM without requiring the FIRM to be physically revised and republished.
 In addition, FEMA issues a formal determination letter, called a LOMC Revalidation or LOMC-VALID letter - when one or more previously issued LOMCs are found to still be valid during a new flood mapping study of an area.
 Revalidation letters are included in the LOMC product results on this site.

-GIS Databases (FIRM DB and NFHL) - Compilations of digital GIS data representing the same information presented on the FIRMs, and in the FIS report.
-The GIS data is designed to provide the user with the ability to determine the flood zone, base flood elevation and the floodway status for a particular location.
+These databases are compilations of digital GIS data representing the same information presented on the FIRMs, and in the FIS report.
+The GIS data is designed to provide the user with the ability to determine the flood zone, base flood elevation and the floodway status for a particular location in their own mapping software.
 It also has NFIP community information, map panel information, cross section and hydraulic structure information, Coastal Barrier Resource System information (if applicable), and base map information like road, stream, and public land survey data.

 When in Preliminary or Pending status, these datasets are referred to as FIRM Databases (FIRM DB).
 FIRM Databases can be opened with widely available GIS software, including freely available programs, that can open and view GIS shapefiles.
 When FIRMs and FIRM databases become effective, that data is incorporated into the National Flood Hazard Layer (NFHL).
 The NFHL is a continuously updated digital dataset that represents the current effective flood data for those parts of the country where maps have been digitized.
 The NFHL combines the flood hazard data from the FIRMs with the updates issued through LOMRs to provide a unified view of the current effective flood hazards.
 For information on the NFHL data availability, visit the FEMA.gov NFHL page.